jarne/colly/README.md

 ### Back-end

 The back-end of the application inside the main folder is written in JavaScript using Node.js and the Express framework.
-As dependencies, a MongoDB database for storing the data and an S3-compatible object storage, such as MinIO, for storing image meta data such as website icons and banners, are required.
+As dependencies, a MongoDB database for storing the data and an S3-compatible object storage, such as [RustFS](https://github.com/rustfs/rustfs), for storing image meta data such as website icons and banners, are required.

 Using the following command, the back-end can be started for development: `yarn run dev`